Pir Gee

 Top ML Libraries You Should Know

-Python in 2025 continues to thrive on its powerful ML libraries.
+Python in 2025 continues to thrive on its powerful python ML libraries.
 Here's what you should have in your toolkit:

 • scikit-learn – Ideal for classical ML models (regression, classification, clustering)